ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 *  **intent** : the name of the incoming request intent to map this action to
 *  **saved_search_name** : the name of the saved search
-*  **saved_search_args** : any arguments you want to pass to the saved search.This can also be tokenised with the name of a slot key passed in with the intent
+*  **saved_search_args** : any arguments you want to pass to the saved search in the format key=value,key2=value2 etc....This can also be tokenised with the name of a slot key passed in with the intent
   *  `cpu=56`
   *  `server=$servername$,cpu=56`
   *  the fields in the search result can then be interpolated into the response.
 See more below on response formatting